 How Long Does Maple Syrup Last

 Unopened maple syrup is similar to honey, that is it lasts indefinitely.
-Even though some bottles come with a best-by date because of the government regulations, it stays fine for years longer.
+Even though some bottles come with a best-by date, which is caused by government regulations, it stays fine for years longer.
 That is, of course, if the can or bottle the syrup comes in stays intact, without any visible damage.

 |Maple syrup (Unopened)||Indefinitely|